okryvyts/lifetimes-book/src/basics.md

 }
 ```

 Cool, now everything compiles.
-Looks like we have easily won this fight with the borrow checker...
-No, we haven't.
+So that's it, we've won our fight with the borrow checker... right?
+Well, not quite.
-The compiler actually caught us.
+The compiler actually tricked us.
 It provided a suggestion which is semantically incorrect and which made
 our function over restrictive.
 That means the borrow checker will strike back soon and will make us scream out of pain.
 Take a deep breath because in a moment...

 ## Compiler strikes back